rushi444/nycc-fullstack/README.md

 # Notes
--yarn install, yarn start to start app
+- yarn install, yarn start to start app
--There is a small login bug where you have to refresh the first time you log in(currently working on a fix)
+- There is a small login bug where you have to refresh the first time you log in(currently working on a fix)

 # New York City Council Full Stack Coding Challenge
 You will have **1 full week** to complete this challenge starting when you received the challenge from our office.
 You can submit your challenge using our [Google Form](https://forms.gle/HXCXFiVvFAJ3WzAc7).